 The Variable Speed of Light (line 10): Mathematically-and-logically validated, circa 2016

-The geometries of quantum fluctuations (gap): Logically validated, circa 2014
+The geometries of quantum fluctuations (gap): Logically-and-geometrically validated, circa 2013

 Base-2 continuity from Planck Time to the Now: Mathematically-and-logically validated, circa 2013

-• Do these concepts define the infinite as well as the very first instance?
+• Does continuity-symmetry-harmony define the infinite as well as the very first instant?

 • Are the Planck units or the Stoney units the best approximations of the first dimensions?